-On his part economic commentator Gilbert Kachamba said though possible, creating a million jobs would require a lot more than focusing on a single component of the economy.
+On his part economic commentator Gilbert Kachamba said though possible, creating a million would require a lot more than focusing on a single component of the economy.

 He said: “Creating a million jobs is no joke.
-We are talking about real employment not seasonal or casual and to achieve this there are a lot of supply side constraints that need to be addressed to achieve that goal.
+We are talking about real employment not seasonal or casual and to achieve this there are a lot of supply side constraints that needs to be addressed to achieve that goal.

-But spokesperson for the movement Joseph Chidanti Malunga in an interview on Tuesday maintained the position, saying the party believes it can use the available resources in the country to create jobs.
+But spokesperson for the movement Joseph Chidanti Malunga in an interview on Tuesday maintained the position saying the party believes it can use the available resources in the country to create jobs.

 “We know that reducing the amount of money that goes into people’s pockets will certainly make a difference in the country.